What is a WheelWally made of?

 Does it work with short bed trucks?

 That depends on your bike and the length of your truck bed.
-If your truck has an 8′ bed, your bike will fit, facing forward, no problem.
-For beds that are shorter, see if your bike fits facing forward, in a straight line, with the tailgate closed.
+If your truck has an 8′ bed, your bike will fit.
+For beds that are shorter, see if your bike fits in a straight line, with the tailgate closed.
 Make sure you have at least 2 1/2″ of extra space for your WheelWally.

 If your truck bed is still too short, consider purchasing a truck bed “extender”.
 This is a great option and should give you plenty of extra space.
 Do the math.
 Make sure an “extender” will work for your situation.
 Verify with the manufacturer that the truck bed “extender” will remain solidly fixed in place and that it will secure the contents of your bed.